C2G2-Gesture/C2G2/README.md

 ```

 ## Acknowledgement
-* The codebase is developed based on [Gesture Generation from Trimodal Context](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context) of Yoon et al, [HA2G](https://github.com/alvinliu0/HA2G) of Liu et al, and [Diffgesture](https://github.com/luost26/diffusion-point-cloud) of Luo et at.
+* The codebase is developed based on [Gesture Generation from Trimodal Context](https://github.com/ai4r/Gesture-Generation-from-Trimodal-Context) of Yoon et al, [HA2G](https://github.com/alvinliu0/HA2G) of Liu et al, and [Diffgesture](https://github.com/Advocate99/DiffGesture) of Zhu et at.